King's Lynn: In popular culture

-Ruth Galloway, fictional heroine of Elly Griffiths' novels, is a forensic anthropologist living in a cottage near King's Lynn and teaching at the University of North Norfolk.
+Ruth Galloway, fictional heroine of Elly Griffiths' novels, is a forensic anthropologist living in a cottage near King's Lynn and teaching at the fictional University of North Norfolk.

 Peter Grainger's DC Smith Investigation series of detective novels is set in "Kings Lake", a thinly-disguised King's Lynn.

 The fictional comedy character Alan Partridge was born in Queen Elizabeth Hospital, King's Lynn.
 The character itself, played by Steve Coogan, grew up in Norwich and frequently makes references to Norfolk.

-Media appearances
+Film and media appearances

-King's Lynn and surroundings have since the early 20th century been popular with film and TV producers.
-Their architecture and landscape often allow them to stand in for other parts of the world, especially the Netherlands and France.
-The town appeared as the Netherlands in The Silver Fleet (1943) and One of Aircraft Is Missing (1942), as Germany in Operation Crossbow in 1965, and as France in 'Allo 'Allo!, the long-running BBC comedy.
+King's Lynn and its surroundings have been popular with film and TV producers since the early 20th century.
+Its well-preserved medieval elements, complemented by Georgian and Victorian architecture and a varied landscape, have enabled it to serve as a stand-in for a wide range of settings.
+During wartime dramas, in particular, it has represented locations such as the Netherlands and France.
+The town appeared as the Netherlands in The Silver Fleet (1943) and One of Our Aircraft Is Missing (1942), as Germany in Operation Crossbow (1965), starring Sophia Loren, George Peppard, and Trevor Howard, and featured in the long-running BBC comedies 'Allo 'Allo! and Dad's Army, portraying occupied France and, in the episode The Two and a Half Feathers, a North African Sudanese desert scene, respectively.

-The town served as an earlier Dutch New York in the 1985 feature film Revolution.
-The BBC series Lovejoy also used the town, as did the Anglia Television series Tales Of The Unexpected and the Granada series Sherlock Holmes, starring Jeremy Brett in the title role.
+The town served as 1776 New York in the 1985 feature film Revolution, starring Al Pacino.
+Although Out of Africa (1985), starring Robert Redford and Meryl Streep, was primarily filmed in Kenya, scenes set in Denmark were shot at Castle Rising near King's Lynn.
+The castle itself was transformed to represent a Danish castle, standing in for rural Denmark in the early 20th century.
+King's Lynn was also a filming location for television series such as the BBC's Lovejoy, Anglia Television's Tales Of The Unexpected, and Granada's Sherlock Holmes, starring Jeremy Brett.
+In the summer of 2018, the historical comedy-drama film The Personal History of David Copperfield was filmed on location in the maritime town of King's Lynn.

-In the early 2000s, the BBC used the town bus station, local roads and the nearby Royal estate of Sandringham in the comedy drama series Grass, featuring Simon Day.
-It has, in recent times, appeared many times on programmes such as the BBC's Antiques Road Trip, Flog It!, and a BBC Four documentary The Last Journey of the Magna Carta King, following the trail of John, King of England and how he lost his treasure in the Wash.
+In the early 2000s, the BBC used the town bus station, local roads and the nearby Royal estate of Sandringham in the comedy-drama series Grass, featuring Simon Day.
+It has also featured on programmes such as the BBC's Antiques Road Trip, Flog It! and a BBC Four documentary The Last Journey of the Magna Carta King, which follows the trail of King John of England and the loss of his crown jewels while crossing one of the tidal estuaries that once flowed into The Wash, between King's Lynn and Sutton Bridge.